 7. Check the condition of the sensor membrane and the integrity of the sensor (p.
-15).
+26).
 Change the membrane if necessary (p.
-17).
+28).
 Do not use the sensor if any problems are noted.

-8. Apply one small drop of contact liquid to the center of the sensor surface.
+8. Apply 1-2 drops of Contact Gel to the center of the sensor surface.
 Ensure to keep the sensor horizontal (membrane pointing upwards) so that the contact liquid does not run off the membrane.
 Flip over the sensor just before inserting it into the ring.

-Note: As contact liquid, you may use SenTec's Contact Gel, clean tap water, sterile water or sterile saline solution.
+Note: As contact liquid, Sentec recommends using Sentec's Contact Gel.

-Note: Alternatively, you can apply one small drop of contact liquid to the skin area in the center of the attachment ring.
-You may also use a cotton swab (Q-tip) to apply the contact liquid.
+Note: Alternatively, you can apply 1-2 drops of Contact Gel to the skin area in the center of the attachment ring.